-The outlook remains most uncertain, so we are leaving the following note on the website.
-We shall revise it when the terms of the UK’s departure, if departure it is to be, become clear.
+The outlook thus remains most uncertain, so we are leaving the following note on the website.
+We shall revise it when the terms of the UK’s departure become clear.

 Travel to and from Sweden in the event of a No-deal Brexit

 Revised to 5 October 2019

 Many of the arrangements concerning travel to and from Sweden will change if the UK leaves the EU without a deal.
 This note is written in good faith to offer guidance to our members, and links to more detailed information.
 However, it is important to be aware that the Society is not an official body and has no special expertise in these matters.
 You should consult the UK and Swedish authorities for definitive statements.
 The postal address for the Swedish Embassy is: 11 Montagu Place, London W1H 2AL, the telephone number is 020 7917 6400, and the email address is email@example.com

 This note covers our understanding of the position.
 Brexit will make everything more complicated, so please let us know if you spot any errors and we will check to see if we need to amend anything.
 We aim to cover only the most common circumstances, but if there are other areas which you think we should also cover, please let us know.
 The email address is: firstname.lastname@example.org